For students attending the Study Abroad with the Bachelor's Programme in Biomedicine Application - Bachelor's Programme in Biomedicine

 Application Part 1: to KI

 How do I get started?

 Start by thinking about what you would like your study abroad period to be like.
-Read up on the options and search for more information on KI’s web site, in exchange reports, on the partners universities’ web sites, etc.
+Read up on the options and search for more information by reading previous fellwo students' exchange reports.
+The list of partner universities can be found here.

 In the online application form, you will be able to rank up to six options.

 How do I apply?

 The application is entirely online and the link can be found here.

 Deadline for applications in the academic year 2023/2024 for exchange studies in semester 6, is January 27th at 11am.
 For studies in semester 3 is February 10th at 11am.

 What to include in the application: